Change and disorientation aren’t the only problems.

 Show us a successful kitty outing, and we’ll show you one that was well-prepared for.
 Here are some tips for preparing your cat for a trip:

-However you’re traveling, your cat will need to remain in their carrier at all times while they’re in a moving vehicle.
+However you’re travelling, your cat will need to remain in their carrier at all times while they’re in a moving vehicle.